 It appears that the Council has the following alternatives concerning the issue at hand.
 The Council may:

-- 1. Move to forward the Study to the Planning Commission for its recommendation.
+- 1. Move to approve

-- 2. Move to not forward the Study to the Planning Commission for its recommendation.

-- 3. Refer the issue to a committee.
+- 2. Refer the issue to a Committee

-- 4. Postpone the issue to future date.
+- 3. Postpone the issue to future date

-- 5. Take no action on the issue.
+- 4. Take no action on the issue